-- Liberty College is aware of the range of specific safeguarding issues and situations that can put learners at greater risk of harm.
-In addition to Part one, DSLs, college leaders and staff who work will read Annex B of KCSIE 2023 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.
+- Liberty Training is aware of the range of specific safeguarding issues and situations that can put learners at greater risk of harm.
+In addition to Part one, DSLs, college leaders and staff who work directly with children will read Annex B of KCSIE 2024 which contains important additional information about specific forms of abuse and safeguarding issues. - Where staff are unsure how to respond to specific safeguarding issues, they should follow the processes as identified in part 3 of this policy and speak with the DSL or a deputy.